 Perhaps the most common concern about producing breast milk is having enough for the baby to drink.
-Whether mom directly breastfeeds or is an exclusive pumper, there are many reasons why boosting milk supply is crucial for most.
+Whether mom directly breastfeeds or is an exclusive pumper, there are many reasons why boosting milk supply is crucial.

 In general, you can assume your baby is getting enough milk if he or she is gaining weight according to schedule.
 Still, you may want to consider power pumping to have extra on hand.

-Power pumping creates a demand which encourages your body to respond to, resulting in more milk in record time.
+Power pumping creates a demand which encourages your body to respond, resulting in more milk in record time.
 Learn all about power pumping and how to implement it as part of your regular pumping schedule in the following sections below.

 What is Power Pumping?

 Power pumping is a method of pumping moms use to make more milk.

 The premise is simple: moms follow a specific schedule of pumping for a set amount of time.
 Schedule recommendations vary, but most include expressing milk for a set time, then taking a short break.
 The pattern then repeats, typically for a full hour.

 Although power pumping sessions can prove time-consuming, the potential benefits are worth the extra work for many moms.
 While most sources suggest power pumping one time per day, others recommend taking a weekend to focus on pumping as much as possible.

 As Medela explains, power pumping follows the breastmilk demand and supply concept.